Morganamilo/paccat/README.md

 `paccat pacman -- pacman.conf`

-Print the contents of any file named 'pacman.conf' from the pacman package.
+Print the contents of the first file named 'pacman.conf' from the pacman package.

+---

+`paccat -F -- pacman.conf`

+Print the contents of the first file named 'pacman.conf' in the repos

 ---